-- Multiple Proposals to CEP.
+- Multiple Proposals to RAHCI.
 Multiple proposals from an organization for different and separate programs will be reviewed and considered independently of each other. - Applications to Other HTA Programs for the Same Proposal.
 HTA solicits proposals for a variety of programs (Community Enrichment, Signature Events, Kahu 'Aina, Kukulu Ola, etc.).
 An applicant may not apply for funding from more than one (1) of those programs for the same proposal or event.
-In addition, a proposal or event may not receive funding from more than one (1) HTA program in the same year.
+In addition, a proposal or event may not receive funding from more than one (1) HTA program in the same year. - Programs funded by Fiscal Year 2023 may not apply for this funding opportunity.

-2.6 Matching Funds Not Required
+2.6 Matching Funds Not Required But Will Be a Factor